In This Article Expand or collapse the "in this article" section Language

 General Overviews

 The references in this section cover broad issues, history, and research in the psychology of language.
 They are written for a broad audience and serve as general overviews.
 These works effectively convey how words, the most commonly accepted unit of language, reference (Brown 1968) and communicate (Miller 1991) much more than their literal meanings, no matter how small the word (Pennebaker 2011).
 Leary 1990 discusses how metaphors have been used in the study of psychology.
 Pinker 1994 and Tomasello 2008 describe language in an evolutionary framework, which emphasizes the importance of the uniquely human capacity for spoken and written language.
+The use of LLMs for transforming the field of psychology have been put forward in Demszky 2023 and by colleagues.

 • Brown, Roger.
 1968.
 Words and things: An introduction to language.
 New York: Free Press.